 Paragraph 5.1., amend to read:

 "5.1.
-Vehicles complying with this Regulation shall be equipped with an ESC system that meets the functional requirements specified in paragraph 6. and the performance requirements in paragraph 7. under the test procedures specified in paragraph 9. and under the test conditions specified in paragraph 8. of this Regulation."
+To comply with this UN Regulation, vehicles shall be equipped with an ESC system that meets the functional requirements specified in paragraph 6. and the performance requirements in paragraph 7. under the test procedures specified in paragraph 9. and under the test conditions specified in paragraph 8. of this Regulation."